mdcarlson/cloud-launch-demo-stackato/README.md

-# cloud-launch-demo
-Cloud Launch Demo Spring Boot Application
+# Cloud Launch Demo Spring Boot Application

-This is an app which displays the health and status of the app, the running instances of the app, the RAM and Disk space that the app uses.
+This is an app which displays the health and status of the app, the running instances of the app, as well as the RAM and Disk space that the app uses.
 The app has a check for updates feature that is activated when you commit a change to the GitHub repository and refresh the page.
 Clicking the update will trigger a Jenkins job which does a blue-green deploy of the app and refreshes the page.

 ## Running on [Pivotal Web Services] [pws]